xsolla/store-unity-sdk/README.md

 * 2018.3.0f2
 * 2019.3.4f1

-**NOTE:** Only Mono compliant is supported when creating a game build.
+**NOTE:** Only Mono сompiler is supported when creating a game build.

 ## Target OS
 * iOS